Ollie-Judge/le-cuire/README.md

 To Promote Alain le Chef's new line of cooking utensils
 -------
 ## Features
-* The website will allow the user to store and easily access cooking recipes (including fields like: ingrediants, preperation steps, required tools and cuisine).
+* The website will allow the user to store and easily access cooking recipes (including fields like: ingredients, preperation steps, required tools and cuisine).
 * Backend and front end functionality for users to locate recipes based on the recipe's fields.
 * Results will be visually appealing to the user.
 ### Home Page